ptikobj/cv/resume.md

     demonstrations of our products.
   - Wrote and submitted proposals and quotations in line with clients' technical and budgetary requirements.
-  - Relocated from Cape Town to Johannesburg to open the company's second branch as sole manager and employee, expanding Elexsys into new business territory and forging relationships with new clients.
-This directly contributed to increasing annual turnover by R1.5 million.

 Education
 ---------